Sudo Slider

 </a>

-The possible values of the rel attribute are:
+The possible values of the data-target attribute are:

 • stop stops an automatic slideshow (if it is currently running).